 Whilst a bit silly, this meandering tale does serve a purpose.

-When searching for an osteopath one should look for someone with experience both in Osteopathy but also in life.
+When searching for an osteopath in Melbourne one should look for someone with experience both in Osteopathy but also in life.

 Everyone of our team is exactly that.

 All with years clinical experience, a ubiquitous passion for their work and the world around them all of our Osteopaths are authentic.

 Osteopathy is a burgeoning profession.
 Once upon a time the two Victorian Universities (VU and RMIT) would only graduate 20-30 per year.